rudra98/Things-you-do-with-Python/README.md

 # Things-you-do-with-Python
-Programs and Projects which one can do with using basic concepts of Python.
+Programs and Projects which we can do by using basic concepts of Python.